top of page

 INTRODUCTION

-After the world of Anahkólion was created, Naumathar, the Creator of Worlds, entrusted the task of populating, cultivating, and ruling the land through humans to the gods.
-For this purpose, Naumathar bestowed powers upon Thuror, the God of Gods, and the other gods.
-The first humans were similar to the gods, being tall and strong.
-Each of the gods was responsible for guiding the humans under their jurisdiction, which resulted in a diversity of characteristics among the humans created within the First, Second, and Third Lineages.
-The First Humans of the First Lineages (considering all the First Lineages), such as Naöhrad, Juhl, Pólorh, were immortal, capable of dying only by the hand of a god or by one of the Sacred Weapons - Magical Weapons did not yet exist - created and forged by the five Artificers of the Gods: Morlock, Kaur, Novax, Jolur, and Airfäx.
-The Second and Third Lineages also possessed the "Gift" of immortality; however, they could be killed by any weapon and by any person from the First Lineages, as it was understood that they were their vassals.
-The children of the First Humans of the First Lineages, that is, their descendants, no longer possessed inherent immortality like the First Humans or the "Masters of the Lineage," as Naöhrad and all the first kings of their lineages were called, created by their respective gods.
-Instead, they depended on a gift from each of their parents.
-This gift came in the form of the God's Medallion or Divine Medallion, as some called it.
-The God's Medallion was forged with a drop of the child's birth blood, a drop of the father's blood, and a drop of the mother's blood.
-These drops were mixed, and the God's Medallion was forged by Jolur, the Fourth Artificer of the Gods, who specialized in working with this material and fulfilled the requests of humans on behalf of each of the gods.
-Without the Medallion, which often received its own unique name depending on the lineage, the descendant would live up to 120 cycles, approximately 190 years, considering that each Cycle, even before its counting by Yondar, consisted of 19 months according to our calendar.
-This, of course, was provided they didn't die in any peculiar circumstances.
+After the world of Anahkólion was created, Naumathar, the Creator of Worlds, entrusted the gods with the task of populating, cultivating, and ruling the land through humankind.
+To that end, he granted power to Thuror, the God of Gods, and the other gods.
+The First Men were similar to the gods, being tall and strong.
+Each god held the duty of guiding humanity under their rule, which led to a diversity of traits among the men created within the First, Second, and Third Lineages.
+The First Men of the First Lineages—such as Naöhrad, Juhl, and Pólorh—were immortal and could only be killed by the hand of a god or with one of the Sacred Weapons; the Magical Weapons did not yet exist.
+These Sacred Weapons were crafted by the five Artisans of the Gods: masters Morlock, Kaur, Novax, Jolur, and Airfäx.
+The Second and Third Lineages also possessed the "Gift" of immortality; however, they could be slain by any weapon or by any member of the First Lineages, as they were considered vassals to them.
+The children of the First Men of the First Lineages, their descendants, did not inherit the innate immortality of the First Men or the "Masters of the Lineage," as Naöhrad and the original kings of each lineage created by their respective gods were called.
+To attain this gift, they depended on a present from each of their parents, given in the form of the Medallion of the Gods, also known as the Divine Medallion.
+The Medallion was forged with a drop of birth blood, one drop from the father, and one from the mother.
+These drops were combined, and the Medallion was crafted by Jolur, the Fourth Artisan of the Gods, who worked with this unique material and served humanity at the behest of the gods.
+Without the Medallion, which was often given a unique name depending on the lineage, a descendant could live for 120 Cycles, roughly 190 years—considering each Cycle, even before being marked by Yondar, consisted of 19 months by our calendar.
+That is, of course, assuming they did not die from some unusual circumstance.

 The Wizards' War